-Join Tim Grey for an in-depth discussion in this video Staying organized with Calendar, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Staying organized with Calendar, part of Learning Windows 8.

 Windows 8 includes a calendar application that can be very helpful when it comes to …keeping your day, your week, your month and even your year organized. …Let's take a look at how we can use the calendar app to stay on top of our busy schedules. …I'll go ahead and start off by launching the calendar simply by clicking on the …tile for the calendar application.
 And you'll see that I bring up the …calendar then.
 And at the moment, I'm looking at today …and tomorrow.
 But I can also look at the entire week, …and the entire month, even, if I'd like to. …And then, of course navigate along the calendar.…